 We freshened up and soon dozed off.

 The Poonam Haveli offers 16 rooms which include 13 double, 2 triple bedrooms with attached bathroom.
 The Haveli also offers a large family room which has a double bed and the room opening into an alcove through arches housing 2 kids beds.
-As the family room wasn’t occupied the manager allowed us to have a peek into it.
+As the family room wasn’t occupied the manager allowed us to have a peek at it.

 The lobby is lined with easy chairs and coffee tables for relaxed outdoor seating.